+During the pandemic, Room To Talk therapists switched to phone therapy or secure video therapy.
+We hope to offer an in-person option by autumn 2021.
 Our experienced team of professionals draws on a person-centered approach to ensure that your concerns are fully acknowledged and understood.
 At Room to Talk you are our priority.
 We offer flexible scheduling for appointments, including weekends and evenings, if need be.
 You have the freedom to pick which trained clinical professional best suits your needs.
 We are committed to equitable service regardless of gender, sexual orientation, age, religion, or ethnic backgrounds.
 Contact us today!

 Maissa Osman, M.A, LPC, a communications coach and licensed professional counselor, works with clients to build confidence and improve communication patterns.
 In combination with therapy, communication skills can help individuals manage stressful interactions, maximize personal power, and develop mature and mutually-satisfying relationships.
 “I am inspired by how people use and project their personal power to change not only their own feelings of power and competence but also the environment around them.
 My goal is to help you project your personal power by integrating non-verbal and verbal skills to make incremental changes that will ripple out and ultimately impact all areas of your life.”
 Maissa speaks French and Arabic in addition to English.
 Her Master’s in Professional Counseling is from Eastern Michigan University.

-Katie Kidle, MSW, LLMSW, believes that building a strong relationship with each client is an essential first step in therapy.
+Katie Kidle, MSW, LMSW, believes that building a strong relationship with each client is an essential first step in therapy.
 “We need to feel seen, heard, and understood before we can explore and grow.
 My goal is to be a thought partner as you set goals and move forward from a place of security and strength.”
 Katie tailors her work with clients to each person’s individual needs and interests.
 She has training in a wide variety of therapy models, which she uses in tandem with mindfulness, self-compassion, and Attachment Theory.
 Her work is informed by the RICH Relationship Model – Respect, Information, Connection, Hope – which is an empowerment approach particularly suited to individuals who have experienced trauma or loss.
 Katie has special training in treating Obsessive Compulsive Disorder.
 She earned her Masters in Social Work from the University of Michigan.

 Margaret Erickson, MSW, LMSW, has 25 years of supervisory and clinical social work experience in Washtenaw County.
 In addition to seeing clients at The Women’s Center, Margaret offers counseling through Packard Community Health.
 “My goal in therapy is to provide a place for healing and wholeness by helping you — through mutual exploration and self-discovery — uncover obstacles that stand in your way.
-By listening to your story, I’ll help you tap into resources, both inner and outer, that support your ability to live life more fully and mindfully.“ Margaret specializes in Internal Family Systems therapy, Eye Movement Desensitization and Reprocessing, and Sensorimotor Psychotherapy, which explores how trauma is stored in our bodies.
+By listening to your story, I’ll help you tap into resources, both inner and outer, that support your ability to live life more fully and mindfully.“ Margaret specializes in Internal Family Systems therapy and Sensorimotor Psychotherapy, which explores how trauma is stored in our bodies.

 Julia Denig, MSW, LMSW believes that the therapeutic relationship is key in helping clients achieve their goals.
 Her specialties include trauma, depression, LGBTQI, and women’s issues.
 Julia believes in providing clients with a safe and nonjudgmental environment to explore feelings and address challenges in life.
 “I want everyone to feel supported, respected, and heard.”
 She currently provides couples counseling as well as individual therapy.
 “My goal is to provide you with the tools to enhance the emotional connection and understanding between you and your partner.
 I recognize the importance of working collaboratively to help you achieve positive changes within yourself and your relationship.”
 Julia is the former Executive Director for Domestic Harmony in Hillsdale, MI, a nonprofit that provides shelter and counseling for survivors of domestic and sexual violence.
 She is a graduate of Eastern Michigan University.